ABOUT US

 Board of Directors

-The North Carolina GlaxoSmithKline Foundation is governed by a Board of Directors comprised of community leaders and GSK senior executives.
+The North Carolina GlaxoSmithKline Foundation is governed by a Board of Directors comprised of community leaders.

 The Board meets four times a year to consider and award grants.
 Completed applications must be received by: Jan.
 1, April 1, July 1 or Oct.
 1 (or the next business day if a weekend or holiday).